 |Birdsong Steel Orchestra - Panorama 2015 in Trinidad

-Chad will be performing with the Birdsong Steel Orchestra on tenor pan this year at the 2015 Panorama steel band competition on 2/1/15 in Port of Spain, Trinidad.
-The group will be under the direction of legendary pan artist and arranger, Andy Narell, and will perform his arrangement of Pan Magic by Nylon Manswell.
+Chad performed with the Birdsong Steel Orchestra on tenor pan this year at the 2015 Panorama steel band competition on 2/1/15 in Port of Spain, Trinidad.
+The group was under the direction of legendary pan artist and arranger, Andy Narell, and performed his arrangement of Pan Magic by Nylon Manswell.
 Panorama is the premier music competition of Steelbands from Trinidad and Tobago, the birthplace of the steelpan.
 Since 1963 the event has been held annually around Carnival time.

 |Triptych Boom published by Tapspace Publications (11/14)

 solo snare and percussion trio OR solo snare with CD

 From Tapspace: Triptych Boom features a snare soloist backed by three multipercussionists.
 The snare drummer is presented with an ever-changing combination of sticks, brushes, and hands while exploring a number of creative techniques in which the drum is played.
 The accompaniment parts are equally intriguing, as the percussionists are called on to manage multiple instruments, sticks, mallets, and hand techniques.
 This accompanying trio creates a uniquely colorful backing for the soloist.
 There are several moments where interplay occurs between all players.
 The result is an original blend of subtle groove and color.

 multiple hand drum solo